Ke619/MetaDECK/README.md

 4. Add this argument: `--splash-only` to the added script
 5. Click OK

-This will show the MetaDECK splash screen for 2 seconds on every login, silently patch your metadata, then close automatically.
+This will show the MetaDECK splash screen for 2 seconds everytime you switch to desktop mode, silently patch your metadata, then close automatically.

 ---